Environment

 Soft landings

 The design, construction and operation of the building is following a Soft Landings framework.
 The aim of this is to counteract the “performance gap” between the energy use estimated in design of the building and the actual energy use of the building in operation.
-Building User Guides, seasonal commissioning and post occupancy evaluation will be used to ensure the building users know how the building should be used, the systems are working efficiently and that the occupants find the environmental conditions satisfactory.
+Building User Guides, seasonal commissioning and post occupancy evaluation are used to ensure the building users know how the building should be used, the systems are working efficiently and that the occupants find the environmental conditions satisfactory.

 Eliminating waste